ionescuig/simple-fastapi/README.md

 ### Later:

 - Separate schemas
-- Use uuid instead of int for id
 - Add missing CRUD operations
 - Investigate and add migrations
 - Investigate multiple status codes for the same endpoint